celo-org/docs/docs/developer-resources/walkthroughs/hellocelo.md

 ---
-title: Sending CELO & cUSD
+title: Sending CELO & Stable Assets
 slug: /developer-guide/start/hellocelo
 ---
-# Sending CELO & cUSD
+# Sending CELO & Stable Assets

 How to connect to the Celo test network and tranfer tokens using ContractKit.